ethereum/solidity-blog/_posts/2019-12-16-the-python-vyper-compiler.md

 1. There are multiple serious bugs in the Vyper compiler.
 2. The codebase has a high level of technical debt which will make addressing these issues complex.

-The existing maintainers of the Python-based Vyper compiler are planning to address the issues and we wish them the best of luck.
-To continue following the project, you can now find it here under the `vyperlang` github organization.
+The Ethereum Foundation do not consider the existing Python-based Vyper implementation to be production ready, and will no longer be taking part in the development -- and thus it has been moved it out from the `ethereum` github organization into it's own organization: `vyperlang`.
+The existing maintainers are planning to address the issues, and we wish them the best of luck.
+To continue following the project, you can now find it here:

 > https://github.com/vyperlang/vyper